fengkehh/blog-source/content/about.md

 data analysis as I work with real data and hopefully you can find them useful one day.

-I started this blog in early 2017 when I got my Master's degree in physics and all of a sudden found myself a bit lost on what to do next.
+I started this blog in early 2017 after I got my Master's degree in physics and all of a sudden found myself a bit lost on what to do next.
 Having spent most of my life in school my academic experience is plenty but my professional experience is certainly lacking.
 I decided that this blog will serve as a platform for me to